NapeStar/Robotteaching/README.md

 For the documentation of the "Front-End" [Compodoc](https://compodoc.app/) was used.
 Compodoc is a documentation tool for Angular applications.
 Basically it generates a static documentation for the application.

 For this application the documentation was extended.
 Under [Additional Documentation](../../additional-documentation/introduction.html) you will find detailed instructions for adding new robot methods.
 In the manner of a tutorial every single step is explained in detail.
 Screenshots and direct links to the affected code passages help the developer to understand how to extend the program.

+The description for installation you find [here](https://compodoc.app/guides/installation.html).
+To consider the additional documentation in the generated documentation you have run compodoc like this:

+> compodoc -p tsconfig.json -s -a screenshots --includes additional-doc

 # Components Structure

 In the following, the structure of the components will be illustrated.